mmansour/gc-code/README.md

 4. Once you have completed your work, return to Bitbucket and create a pull request into the master branch of guitarcenterinc/code-assessment.
 We will create a branch for your assessment and review your work.

 We would like this returned within 48 hours.
 If you have a conflict and know you will need more time, please let us know up front.

+*If you have any problems forking the repository, or for some reason are unable to work with GIT locally, you may optionally download the repository from the Downloads link at left.